China to spend $27 bln on emission cuts, renewables

-BEIJING China's central government plans to spend 170 billion yuan this year to promote energy conservation, emission reductions and renewable energy, the Ministry of Finance said in a statement on its website on Thursday.
+BEIJING May 24 China's central government plans to spend 170 billion yuan ($27 billion) this year to promote energy conservation, emission reductions and renewable energy, the Ministry of Finance said in a statement on its website on Thursday.

 The ministry said China plans to promote more use of energy-saving products and low or no-emission power generation such as solar and wind.
 It also wants to accelerate the development of renewable energy, as well as energy-saving technologies, such as electric and hybrid cars.